Lost Civilizations (book series): The Sumerians

 Amanda H. Podany reviewed The Sumerians for the Journal of the American Oriental Society.
 She felt the book was "important", but was very different from "other surverys of the ancient Middle East" because it was not "traditional history" or a "thematic history of a period or a people".
 Instead, the book was "an examination of what has been discovered and asserted (wrongly) about the [...]
 Sumerians, and how the perception of their culture has changed over time".
 She felt that, overall, the book "makes a vital and thought-provoking contribution" to studies of the ancient Middle East, and was "written in such a way that readers beyond those working in the field will also find it accessible".
 She additionally noted the book was "attractively laid out" with "beautiful color illustrations" and "clear" and "readable" formatting and font of the text.
 She however felt that a subtitle could have been added to "alert readers to the difference between this book and those that have come before it".

 The Aztecs

-In a review for the magazine Minerva Maria Earle praised this book for being "a satisfyingly comprehensive study" of the people of the Aztec empire.
+In a review for the magazine Minerva Maria Earle praised this book for being "a satisfyingly comprehensive study" of the people of the Aztec Empire.
 Earle also noted the book's "lively passages" and "wealth of fascinating detail about Aztec life".
 She felt it was a "wonderful introduction" on the Aztecs for the general reader while "wearing its considerable scholarship lightly".

 Patrick Saurin reviewed The Aztecs for the journal Estudios de Cultura Náhuatl.
 While Saurin appreciated the "balance between academic rigor and clarity", he noted an "absence of key scholarly works in the bibliography".

+The Inca

+In a review for The Wall Street Journal Gerard Helferich called The Inca a "concise and well-illustrated introduction" to the Inca Empire.
+Helferich noted that Kevin Lane explored competing theories and that the book included a "particularly revealing" discussion of the Inca economy.

+Nubia

+In a review for the archaeology magazine Minerva Nigel Fletcher-Jones called the "well-illustrated" book useful for "anyone interested in the cultural and political dynamics of north-east Africa" and highlighted the sections on the Kingdom of Kerma, the Napatan kings who ruled after the end of the Twenty-fifth dynasty of Egypt, the Meroitic kingdom and the societal role of Nubian women as particularly interesting.

+Writing for Bryn Mawr Classical Review, Marie-Kristin Schröder called Nubia "an important and valuable contribution as an introduction on Nubian civilizations" and additionally noted that it was "useful to the general public as well as students".
+She noted the book was "at times generalizing and vague", but nonetheless provided a "thorough summary of the Nubian civilizations", particularly the Napatan and Meroitic periods.
+Schröder noted the various illustrations included in the book but felt that "ground plans would have been desirable".